 My voice sounded strange and far away to my own ears.
 "But may I come in for just a minute?
-I'd like to get the rest of my things and move
+I'd like to get the rest of my things and move them out, if you don't mind."

 "I-I-why, certainly," he stammered.
 "Come right in-you're welcome to them."